InternVideo2: Scaling Foundation Models for Multimodal Video Understanding: Introduction

-In pretraining, we emphasize incorporating spatiotemporal consistency in the data.
-We utilize a large-scale multimodal video-centric dataset consisting of 412M data entries, which includes 2M videos, 50M video-text pairs, 60M video-audio-speech-text pairs, and 300M image-text pairs.
-In multimodal pretraining data, we segment videos into clips semantically, and we focus on recalibrating the descriptions with videos using three modalities: audio, video, and speech.
-To this end, we generate captions for these three modalities separately.
-Then individual captions are fused together to create a more comprehensive description.
-By incorporating audio, video, and speech modalities in the training process, we provide a richer and more detailed understanding of the videos.
-This holistic data approach to video-text alignment improves the model's ability to comprehend and interpret the video accurately.
+For the training of {\modelname}, we emphasize the spatiotemporal consistency and labeling quality in the data.
+We build a large-scale multimodal video-centric dataset consisting of 402M data entries, which includes 2M videos, 50M video-text pairs (from WebVid~\cite{webvid} and InternVid~\cite{wang2023internvid}), 50M video-audio-speech-text pairs (InternVid2), and 300M image-text pairs.
+Specifically, for InternVid2, we segment videos into clips semantically and focus on recalibrating the clip descriptions using three modalities: audio, video, and speech.
+We first generate captions for these three modalities separately.
+Then individual captions are fused together to create a more comprehensive description, which will improve the model's ability to comprehend and interpret the video accurately.

-We evaluate {\modelname} across a range of video-related tasks.
-These tasks span from basic spatiotemporal perception, such as action recognition, to more complex reasoning tasks, such as long video or procedure-aware question-answering (QA), as given in Fig. \ref{fig:teaser}.
-The results (in Sec. \ref{sec:exp}) demonstrate that {\modelname} achieves state-of-the-art performance on multiple tasks, able to analyzes and reasons sequences of actions.
-These highlight that {\modelname} excels not only in video perception and video-language alignment but also in modeling the world.
-Its top performance on various benchmarks in the field of multimodal language models (MLLM) signifies its capability to effectively capture and understand video content.
-These empirical findings validate that {\modelname} serves as a qualified video encoder for future exploration in video understanding.